chenzhicun/Medical_Image_Segmentation/README.md

 # Medical_Image_Segmentation
 This repo is our team project for SJTU CS420.
-Generally, this repo tries to do segementation for medical image.
+Generally speaking, this repo tries to do segementation for medical image.

 ## Environment Require
 ```